 In the Share Purchase Agreement with YOFOTO, the Company issued shares to YOFOTO which had an identifiable market value at the time the agreement was signed.
 The price YOFOTO paid for these shares, plus associated share-purchase warrants (which have now expired), was over the then-market price for these shares.
-In addition to the Share Purchase Agreement, the Company also entered into a Licensing and Collaboration Agreement (See Note 8 - Licensing and Collaboration Agreement - YOFOTO (China) Health Industry Co.
+In addition to the Share Purchase Agreement, the Company also entered into a Licensing and Collaboration Agreement (See Note 8 - December 31, 2020 year-end Audited Financial Statements - Licensing and Collaboration Agreement - YOFOTO (China) Health Industry Co.
 Ltd.) with YOFOTO in which the Company granted to YOFOTO product licenses and a put option.
 The Company's methodology used in assessing the value assigned to the put options, licenses, and purchase warrants granted in these agreements is outlined in Note 8 and 12 (b) v).